Capillary/api-documentation/source/includes/_customer.md

  91012  | Customer is already in the highest slab.
  91013  | Call to Points Engine for tier upgrade criteria has failed {x}.
  91014  | Call to Points Engine for tier renewal criteria has failed {x}.
- 91015  | Failed to update extended fields; or field length too long -{x}.
+ 91015  | Failed to update extended fields; or field {x} length too long.
  91016  | WECHAT profile is not available for the customer.
  91017  | WEB_ENGAGE profile is not available for the customer.
  91018  | Unable to load WeChat notifications.